zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for RDP Negotiation Response messages.

-   :c: The connection record for the underlying transport-layer session/flow.
+   :param c: The connection record for the underlying transport-layer session/flow.

-   :security_protocol: The security protocol selected by the server.
+   :param security_protocol: The security protocol selected by the server.

-   :flags: The flags set by the server.
+   :param flags: The flags set by the server.

 .. zeek:id:: rdp_negotiation_failure
    :source-code: base/protocols/rdp/main.zeek 179 184